Culture of Honduras

 The wealth of cultural expression in Honduras owes its origins primarily to being a part of Latin America but also to the multi-ethnic nature of the country.
-The population comprises 90% Mestizo, 7% Amerindian, 2% Black, and 1% Caucasian.
+The population comprises 90% Mestizo, 7% Indigenous, 2% African descent, and 1% White.
 This influences all facets of the culture: customs, practices, ways of dressing, religion, rituals, codes of behavior and belief systems.

 Popular culture

 Popular culture in Honduras, as in most countries, is expressed not so much through sophisticated artistic creations, but rather by popular events that draw big crowds.
 In Honduras, such artistic and cultural events are held on specific days of the year and through special celebrations.
-Punta, a kind of dance and music the Hondurans proudly gather to do.
+Punta is a kind of dance and music the Hondurans proudly gather to do.

 Hondurans celebrate national holidays and special events in the form of carnivals, fairs and parades throughout the year.
 For instance, in La Ceiba the annual carnival is a week-long celebration with music, exhibitions and special food, culminating in the most popular carnival in the country: "The Carnival of Friendship".

 The Feria Juniana (June Fair) of San Pedro Sula includes musical concerts performed throughout the week, sporting events and exhibitions.

 Puerto Cortés celebrates its fair in August with a "Venice" theme which includes parades of gondolas and other boats in the bay, and an evening fireworks display launched from boats.

 Being a predominantly Catholic country, Honduras gives special attention to the celebrations of Holy Week.
 In some regions of the country, such as Comayagua, Choluteca, Copán and Intibucá, processions are held, especially during Thursday and Good Friday.
 Through these events, Hondurans commemorate the sacrifice Jesus Christ made for humanity by reenacting the events during the week between Palm Sunday and Jesus Christ crucifixion.

 Probably the most outstanding event is the creation of the sawdust carpets.
 People will decorate the trail where Jesus will walk through (to his crucifixion) to make the walk less painful for Christ.
 Some people - particularly the inhabitants of the North and South Coast - use this week as an opportunity to visit beaches, rivers and swimming pools, to escape the stifling heat.

 Hondurans celebrate Christmas Eve and New Year's Eve on 24 and 31 December respectively.
 During these celebrations, the majority of Honduran homes cook special dishes to mark the occasion.
 Favorites include tamales wrapped with banana leaves, roast pigs' legs, and pastries.
 All of these celebrations are complemented at the end of the night with fireworks and firecrackers.

 Other celebrations of special interest to Hondurans include Mothers' Day, Children's Day, Labor Day, Teachers' Day and Friendship Day.